seanf316/PC-Haven/README.md

 #### **Database Schema**

-Entity relationship diagram was created using [DBeaver](https://dbeaver.io/) and shows the schemas for each of the models and how they are related.
+An entity relationship diagram was created using [DBeaver](https://dbeaver.io/) and shows the schemas for each of the models and how they are related.

 ![DB Diagram](docs/readme_screenshots/pchaven_erd.webp)